it-at-m/Praktikumsplaner/doc/src/documentation/architecture/adr/adr002-no-hibernate-column-annotation.md

 Renaming will affect the entire code (entities, dtos).
 This shows once again how important a well thought-out naming is.

 You must be aware that the column name and the property name must be the same.
 This way while examining the database it is immediately apparent which property in the source code corresponds to each part of it.
-But this should also increase the comprehensibility because there are no different terms for the same things.
+This should also increase the comprehensibility because there are no different terms for the same things.